tooltwist/pastacat/README.md

 **T**  ooltwist views

-PastaCat provides instant popup websites for eCommerce and social media.

-These are _complete_ sites, containing everything expected by an enterprise development team, not simple scafolding.
-They also include scripts for testing, generating documentation and deploying.
+**PastaCat** creates websites, not scafolding.

-With PastaCat you can create your own Facebook, Trip Advisor, Blog or Forum, 95% complete on day one.
+With **PastaCat** you can create your own Facebook, Trip Advisor, Blog or Forum, 95% complete on day one.
 Functionality can be added quickly using the library of Angular components, and customized by editing Pug and Scss files.
 Back-end functionality can be added to the already-running Restful server.

 Creating a website is often involves more removing functionality than adding functionality.

-PastaCat also provides a wonderful training aid, with working examples .

-With support from:
-Yarn,  Webpack,  Mandrill,  Node,  Npm,  Restify,  Tooltwist views,  ContentService.io,  Yeoman,  Karma,  Jasmine,  Prometheus,  Protractor,  MySQL  (or choose your favourite DB)

-And optionally using:
-Cloudinary,  Mandrille / Mailchimp,  Clickatel

-#### Ten Minutes
+## Ten Minutes

+***Try it now - it takes only 10 minutes* ***

+[* a slow network connection might take a bit longer]

 With PASTAC you have a complete, fully responsive eCommerce and/or Social media site running in ten minutes, complete with: